Frank Halliday Ferris Professor of Philosophy

 - M.A.
 Nebraska 1965

 Hustwit joined the faculty in 1967.
 His teaching, while generally aimed at liberal arts undergraduates, focuses on philosophical issues in language and mind as raised by the important figures in the history of philosophy.
 His teaching reflects the influences of Wittgenstein and O.K.
-Bouwsma on his work.
+Bouwsma.
 He continues to expand a lengthy “Commentary on Wittgenstein’s Philosophical Investigations.”
 He has edited and published the papers of Bouwsma as well as prepared supplementary scholarly aids to his work.

-Ancient Philosophy, Logic, Philosophy of Mind, Education and Religion, Existentialism, Understanding Language
+Ancient Philosophy, Logic, Philosophy of Language, Education, and Religion, and Existentialism.

 Awards & Professional Memberships

-Hustwit is a member of the American Philosophical Association, Ohio Philosophical Association, Austrian Wittgenstein Society, Soren Kierkegaard Society, American Chesterton Society, and The Newman Society of America.
+Hustwit is a member of the American Philosophical Association, Ohio Philosophical Association, Austrian Wittgenstein Society, Soren Kierkegaard Society, American Chesterton Society, The Newman Society of America, and The International Society for Military Ethics.